TingjieGuo/nm_highlighter/README.md

+This is a fork of NONMEM highlighter for Sublime Text

 ## README
  This is a basic syntax highlighter for NONMEM model files written for SublimeText2/3.
 Currently it supports NONMEM7.
 It is still buggy (in that it doesn't highlight things perfectly - it won't mess with your code!) but mostly functional.
 Feel free to make changes and contribute.